Wage & Overtime Violations

 Federal and state laws entitle you to a minimum wage and overtime pay when you work beyond a certain number of hours in a day or overall workweek.
 The Gould Law Firm can help you fight for your right to fair and just compensation if your employer is withholding your wages or has improperly calculated your pay.
 If you aren’t getting what you deserve, you can recover compensation such as backpay, lost wages, and other damages by working filing a lawsuit with help from our wage and overtime violations attorneys in Santa Ana.

-Common Violations of Wage & Overtime Law
+Understanding Common Wage & Overtime Violations

 Minimum wage law is changing around the country, and a lot of the momentum is coming from a progressive raise in California.
 As of 2023, California’s minimum wage rose to $15.50 per hour from $15 per hour in 2022.